Refined unramified cohomology of schemes

 The following lemma shows that in our set-up, the result of Theorem \ref{thm:ker-lambda} holds true whenever $k$ contains all $\ell$-roots of unity.

-\begin{lemma} In the notation of Section \ref{subsec:notation-proetal}, assume that $k$ contains all $\ell$-roots of unity.
-Then for any $X\in \VV$ and any $i$ and $n$, $H^i(F_0X,\Z_\ell(n))$ is torsion-free. \end{lemma} \begin{proof} By additivity of the cohomology functor (see Lemma \ref{lem:XsqcupY}), we may assume that $X$ is irreducible with generic point $\eta_X\in X$.
-Since $k$ contains all $\ell$-roots of unity, $H^i(F_0X,\Z_\ell(n))\cong H^i(F_0X,\Z_\ell(i-1))$ for all $i$ and $n$.
-Since $X$ is irreducible, the latter coincides with $ H^i(\eta_X,\Z_\ell(i-1))$ and so the claim follows from Remark \ref{rem:bloch-kato} and Voevodsky's proof of the Bloch--Kato conjecture \cite{Voe:Bloch-Kato}. \end{proof}
+\begin{lemma} In the notation of Section \ref{subsec:notation-proetal}, the following holds.
+Then for any $X\in \VV$ and any $i$ and $n$, $H^i(F_0X,\Z_\ell(n))$ is torsion-free if one of the following conditions holds: \begin{enumerate} \item $n=i-1$; \item $k$ contains all $\ell$-power roots of unity. \end{enumerate} \end{lemma} \begin{proof} By additivity of the cohomology functor (see Lemma \ref{lem:XsqcupY}), we may assume that $X$ is irreducible with generic point $\eta_X\in X$.
+If $k$ contains all $\ell$-power roots of unity, $H^i(F_0X,\Z_\ell(n))\cong H^i(F_0X,\Z_\ell(i-1))$ for all $i$ and $n$.
+It thus suffices to prove the lemma under assumption (\ref{item:n=i-1}).
+Since $X$ is irreducible, $H^i(F_0X,\Z_\ell(i-1))= H^i(\eta_X,\Z_\ell(i-1))$ and so the claim follows from Remark \ref{rem:bloch-kato} and Voevodsky's proof of the Bloch--Kato conjecture \cite{Voe:Bloch-Kato}. \end{proof}